Nitin-M-1/KoinX-Project/README.md

    npm dev start

 - The `npm install` command is included in the installation steps to install all dependencies.
-- The `npm start` command starts the development server to run the app locally.
+- The `npm dev start` command starts the development server to run the app locally.